symfony/symfony-docs/bundles/best_practices.rst

 Doctrine Entities/Documents
 ---------------------------

-If the bundle includes Doctrine ORM entities and/or ODM documents, it's recommended to define their mapping using XML files stored in ``Resources/config/doctrine/``.
+If the bundle includes Doctrine ORM entities and/or ODM documents, it is recommended to define their mapping using XML files stored in ``Resources/config/doctrine/``.
 This allows to override that mapping using the :doc:`standard Symfony mechanism to override bundle parts </bundles/override>`.